Overview

 - Assist the Senior Harbor Educator in the mentoring and managing of high school team members (Junior Program Assistants) in communicating logistics, gathering relevant materials, editing writing assignments, and more

-- Be willing to learn and participate in Harbor based activities like fishing, touch tanks, kayaking, beach games, and swimming
+- Be willing to lead, learn and participate in Harbor based activities like fishing, touch tanks, kayaking, beach games, and swimming

 - Engage with our STEAM and Humanities-based Boston Harbor Curriculum to work with youth to share knowledge of Boston Harbor and the Boston Harbor Islands